flancian/garden/anonymous.md

   - This contains a collection of thoughts directed to someone but not addressed to them explicitly.
   - (Let me show you the [[shape of my heart]], I think often, but how often do I really do that?)
     - #pull [[meta]] [[manifesto]]
+    - (My heart has the same shape as this Agora.)

 Dear anonymous,